ucw9q/restful-api-design-guidelines/README.md

 These guidelines aim to achieve the following:
 * Define consistent practices and patterns for all REST APIs.
-* Adhere as closely as possible to accepted REST/HTTP best practices.
+* Adhere as closely as possible to accepted REST/HTTP good practices.
 * Make accessing ATO Services via REST APIs as easy as possible.

 ### Recommended Reading